-Tickets must be purchased before you start fishing and are available at any time on a self-serve basis from the Rangers Office near the lower main entrance.
-The lower car park is open from 9am to 5pm but fishermen can park in the upper car park and walk down to the ranger's office at any time.
+Tickets must be purchased before you start fishing.
+Day tickets are available (cash payment only) at any time on a self-serve basis from the Rangers Office near the lower main entrance.
+The lower car park is open 24 hours a day or fishermen can park in the upper car park and walk down to the ranger's office at any time.
 For season tickets and pike permits, please contact the Rangers' office.
 Email firstname.lastname@example.org or telephone 0300 126 5935.

 Tackle and techniques

 There are good fishing spots all round the reservoir including the ever popular dam wall.
 Both surfaced and mown paths provide easy access to swims.

 Weed growth can be prolific later in the season so early season is best for lighter line fishing.
 Waggler and feeder fishing are both successful methods for the Tench.
 Static, drifting and wobbled dead baits and lures can all take their share of the specimen Pike.